ACHC30/resumewebsite/README.md

-To do List:
+# To do List:

--react table with list in a cell
--menu bar
+-Integrate navbar nav bar ( https://www.geeksforgeeks.org/create-a-responsive-navbar-using-reactjs/)
 -how to make the website stay up (deployment)

 http://192.168.18.21:3000